-In January 2004, the UK mobile operators published a code of practice for the self-regulation of new forms of content on mobiles.
-Having conducted a formal review and updated version was published on 10th June 2009
+In January 2004, the UK mobile operators published a code of practice for the self-regulation of new forms of content on mobiles. formal reviews were conducted in 2009 and 2013.
+The third version was published on 1st July 2013.

-Download a PDF version of the Code (v2)
+Download a PDF version of the Code (v3)

 If a customer is not satisfied with the way the filter has been set, i.e. it is not filtering content that should be filtered or it is filtering content that, in the customer's view, should not be filtered, he or she should first take the matter up with his or her mobile operator.
 A list of contacts is provided here.
 If the customer is not satisfied with the response of the mobile operator (who has up to 5 days to respond), the issue can be referred to the BBFC for resolution.
 A customer can only take a complaint to the IMCB once the issue has been investigated by the mobile operator.

 Principles of Good Practice for marketing mobile broadband services

 In June 2009, the UK’s mobile operators O2, Orange, T-Mobile, Vodafone and 3, together with Virgin Mobile, the UK’s largest virtual mobile network operator, published Principles of Good Practice for marketing mobile broadband services.